epsilon537/vera-module/doc/VERA Programmer's Reference.md

-# VERA Programmer's Reference
+# VERA_Wishbone Programmer's Reference

-Version 0.9
+Version 0.1

-_Author: Frank van den Hoef_
+_Author: Epsilon/Ruben Lysens.
+Original Author: Frank van den Hoef_

 **This is preliminary documentation and the specification can still change at any point.**